Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 4. Select **Manual** and turn on the **Conditional** field.

+    **NOTE:** You can only have the following relationships: manual parent and manual child, manual parent and REST child, REST parent and REST child.

 5. Select Country from the **Depends on** dropdown list.

+    **NOTE:** Once a dropdown widget is a child of another dropdown widget, you cannot make it the parent of another dropdown widget.
+A parent dropdown widget is able to be the parent of more than one child.

 6. Select the Country dropdown widget and click the **Advanced** tab.